VesS0/ModernCompilerImplementation/README.md

   3. Semnatic Analysis
   4. Code generation

-Details of all things that are implemented are located here:
+Details of all things that are implemented are located [here](https://github.com/VesS0/ModernCompilerImplementation/blob/ModernJavaCompiler/pp1-1617-jul.pdf)

 (Note: Not all things are implemented, but most  things from A and B part, and some from C)

+Running of lexer generator, parser generator and DisASM is located [here](https://github.com/VesS0/ModernCompilerImplementation/blob/ModernJavaCompiler/ProgramCompilers1_Documentation.pdf)

 All code is in branch ModernJavaCompiler